team-balloonicorn/puck/README.md

 # Puck 🧚

-A magical Gleam web application.
+A magical Gleam web application for organising a birthday party.

 ```sh
 gleam run server  # Run the server